ststimac/stephaniestimac-blog/posts/2026/02/six-weeks.md

 I had hoped to have a water birth.
 I imagined arriving to the birth unit and getting in the tub, but if that didn't feel okay then I would get an epidural because my pain tolerance is low and my fear of labor pain was intense.
 I didn't want to feel it.

 But we arrived to triage at 8:00 PM on my due date, after 14 hours of intensifying contractions.
-We were sure we would be sent home because I had been timing my contractions and they had gotten further apart as the day went on, but I was in so much pain Jhey lied to triage when he was on the phone with them and fudged the contraction timings.
+We were sure we would be sent home because I had been timing my contractions and they had become further apart as the day went on, but I was in so much pain, Jhey lied to triage when he was on the phone with them and fudged the contraction timings.

-Good thing he did because after sitting in the waiting room and crying out in pain, they whisked me back and told me I was 4 cm and in active labor.
+Good thing he did because after sitting in the waiting room and crying out in pain, they whisked me back, did a check and told me I was 4 cm and in active labor.
 I wouldn't be going home.

-We went off to the birthing suite and I didn't want to move to one with a tub.
+We went off to the birthing suite, and I didn't want to move to one with a tub.
 I was glued to the bed with gas and air asking for an epidural.
 I never got an epidural.
 I still am not sure why, but my guess is because of how fast my labor progressed.
 Jhey was also worried I wouldn't be able to sit still for it.
 He's probably right.

 6 hours later at 2:05 AM, Chloe arrived into the world.